6502addict/mo5-512k/README.md

 * 5 capacitor 100nf 1206

 ## GAL Programming
-the GALS can be easily programmed with a TL866-II plus programmer GAL-16V8D-AC7B is going in the horizontal socket  (check the marking) GAL-16V8D-MO512K is going in the vertical socket
+the GALS can be easily programmed with a TL866-II plus programmer<br>

-the 2 16v8d GALS (.jed) can be programmed for example with a TL866 II programmer
+GAL-16V8D-AC7B is going in the horizontal socket  (check the marking) GAL-16V8D-MO512K is going in the vertical socket

 the 2 vhd files can be modified and recompiled with ISPLever Classic from Lattice web site